Editorial Staff and Contributors

-Hashimotos thyroiditis occurs when the
+Hashimoto thyroiditis occurs when the

 immune system produces antibodies that attack cells of the thyroid gland.

-with radioactive iodine or surgery.
+with medication, radiation therapy, or surgery.

 Other causes of hypothyroidism include:

 About 5% of Americans have hypothyroidism.
 This condition usually occurs in adults.
-However, in some cases, children or infants may have hypothyroidism (called
+However in some cases, children or infants may have hypothyroidism (called

 cretinism).
 Children need treatment as quickly as possible or

 Garber JR, Hennessey JV, Liebermann JA 3rd, Morris CM, Talbert RL.
 Clinical update.
 Managing the challenges of hypothyroidism.

 Hypothyroidism (underactive thyroid).
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism.
 Updated August 2016.
 Accessed February 20, 2017.